find your perfect postgrad program

 Studying a Postgrad Program in Washington DC

-Named after the first US president George Washington, and established in 1791 Washington DC is the capital of the US.
+Named after the first US president George Washington, and established in 1791 Washington DC is the capital of the United States.
+It is not to be confused with the Evergreen State of Washington which can be found in the North West of America

 With about 170 embassies based in Washington it is a very diverse and exciting place to live and study.